Myriad-Dreamin/typst.ts/README.md

 You can:

 + locally run the compilation via `typst-ts-cli` to get a precompiled document,
-  + or use `typst-precompiler` to build your backend programmatically.
+  + or use `typst-ts-compiler` to build your backend programmatically.
 + build your frontend using the lightweight TypeScript library `typst.ts`.
 + send the precompiled document to your readers' browsers and render it as HTML elements.